 Asset artists will maintain and catalog a detailed library of all assets required of a game for animators and developers to access during production.
 Video games utilize a vast array of audio and visual components to engage the player.
 The more complex gameplay is, the more gamers will be engrossed by the stimuli of the game.

 Because of the variety of skills required to create or acquire the volume of elements required for a video game asset artists need to be skilled in both audio and visual design.

 Asset artist job description

-The Asset Artist role is a generalist one requiring knowledge of both visual and audio elements that go into making a game.
-They can be required to produce all manner of elements so a knowledge of mechanics, historical artefacts, weaponry, botanical elements, furniture, clothing, metallic and organic finishes, etc.
+The asset artist role is a generalist one requiring knowledge of both visual and audio elements that go into making a game.
+They can be required to produce all manner of elements so knowledge of mechanics, historical artifacts, weaponry, botanical elements, furniture, clothing, metallic and organic finishes, etc.

 - Liaising with designers and animators regarding the brief and scope of work

 - Assisting in the creation of visual and audio assets